When and How to Use an Independent Consulting Marketplace

 3. Fill talent gaps.

 An independent consulting platform doesn’t replace full-time hires or traditional consulting firms.
 Instead, marketplaces augment them.
 Independent consultants can cover employment leave gaps, manage projects designed by consulting firms, or even build processes to onboard full-time hires.
-Utilizing all three talent models means that companies can get the most out of personnel, leading to maximized efficiency.
+Utilizing a variety of talent models means that companies can get the most out of personnel, leading to maximized efficiency.

 Check out this visual to better understand how you can fill talent gaps by leveraging independent consulting along with your other talent models: